What is Health at every size (HAES)®?

-The Association for Size Diversity and Health (ASDAH) and HAES Australia Inc affirm a holistic definition of health, which cannot be characterized as simply the absence of physical or mental illness, limitation, or disease.
+The Association for Size Diversity and Health (ASDAH) and Size Inclusive Health Australia affirm a holistic definition of health, which cannot be characterised as simply the absence of physical or mental illness, limitation, or disease.
 Rather, health exists on a continuum that varies with time and circumstance for each individual.
 Health should be conceived as a resource or capacity available to all regardless of health condition or ability level, and not as an outcome or objective of living.
 Pursuing health is neither a moral imperative nor an individual obligation, and health status should never be used to judge, oppress, or determine the value of an individual.

 The Health At Every Size® Principles are:

-The HAES Australia Position Statement on Weight Neutral Care clarifies how these principles are applied to the health support of individuals.
+The Size Inclusive Health Australia Position Statement on Weight Neutral Care clarifies how these principles are applied to the health support of individuals.

-You may use the terms in your work as long as your services are consistent with the Health at Every Size principles and you include the term 'Health at Every Size' and 'HAES' are registered Trademarks of the Association of Size Diversity and Health and used with permission'Full guidelines for the use of the trademark can be found here.
+We recommend reading the guidelines provided by ASDAH when looking to use the terms Health at Every Size® as the term 'Health at Every Size®' and 'HAES®' are registered Trademarks of the Association of Size Diversity and Health.Full guidelines for the use of the trademark can be found here.

 Glossary of terms